-On Friday 7 PM I landed in Barnes & Noble, but was not sure if it was an open event or was meant for members only, but the Linda, the lady who was coordinating the event welcomed me with a warm smile and confirmed that I can be a part of the writing workshop.
+On Friday 7 PM I landed at Barnes & Noble but was not sure if it was an open event or was meant for members only.
+Linda, the lady who was coordinating the event welcomed me with a warm smile.
+And confirmed that I can be a part of the writing workshop.
 Wayne was then busy signing his new book for his readers.
-I met some local writers and came to know a bit about the writer’s group and about their regular meetings, meetings with known writers and how they review and critique each other’s work and help each other evolve as writers.
+I met some local writers and came to know a bit about the writer’s group.
+About their regular meetings, meetings with known writers.
+How they review and critique each other’s work and help each other evolve as writers.

-Post the talk, a spoke to a few people and they were probably curious about me as I was the only non-American and non-Christian person present there, and they wanted to know if I write and told them about this blog of mine and said I live in Bangalore and I am in Houston for few weeks and a lady promptly asked me ‘Is that where people pick up my call when I call for customer service’, I smiled and gave a nod.
+Post the talk, I spoke to a few people and they were probably curious about me.
+As I was the only non-American and non-Christian person present there.
+And they wanted to know if I write.
+I told them about this blog of mine and said I live in Bangalore.
+I am in Houston for few weeks and a lady promptly asked me ‘Is that where people pick up my call when I call for customer service’, I smiled and gave a nod.